Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Arkana Shaman Brewing Ayahuasca in the Amazon.

 Both centers follow the traditional Shipibo ceremony structure: the darkened maloca, the sacred icaros, the purge, and the deeply personal inner work that unfolds throughout the night.
-If you sit with either center, you’re experiencing an authentic ceremonial container.
+If you sit with either center, you’re experiencing an authentic ceremonial space.
 Where they differ is in what medicines are available, the breadth of the program, and how they structure the retreat around ceremony.

 Temple’s Philosophy